QR5.5.3 Spin Spreads

 Figure 5.13.
 Splitting a magnet gives two magnets

-Metals like copper can conduct electricity because their electrons are free to move, but the electrons in plastics can’t move freely so they can’t conduct electricity.
-Electrons also explain why metals can be magnets but plastics can’t.
-The electrons in a metal usually point randomly but it becomes a magnet when they all point the same way (Figure 5.14), which plastics can’t do.
-Magnetism, like electricity, is based on electrons, so what is it?
+Metals like copper conduct electricity when their electrons move, but the electrons in plastics can’t move freely, so they can’t conduct electricity.
+This is also why metals can be magnets but plastics can’t.
+The electrons of metals are little magnets that usually point randomly, but when they all point the same way, the result is a big magnet (Figure 5.14).
+In contrast, the fixed electrons of plastics can’t align like this, so they can’t be magnets.
+Magnetism, like electricity, is then based on electrons.

-An electron is essentially a tiny magnet whose north pole is at right angles to its spin, and whose south pole is the opposite, so could spin cause magnetism?
+Physics describes an electron as a tiny magnet, whose north pole is at right angles to its spin and its south pole is the opposite, so spin relates to magnetism.
+If matter distributes itself to cause gravity by its mass, and electrical effects by its charge, could its spin cause magnetism?
 In quantum theory, all matter spins, so it is a basic property like mass and charge.
-Current physics calls spin imaginary, because an electron is a point particle that can’t spin, but in this model, electrons spin outside space.
+Current physics calls the spin of an electron imaginary because point particles can’t spin, but in this model, electrons spin in quantum space (4.7.1).

 Figure 5.14.
 Electrons align to give magnetism

-If spin causes magnetism, north and south poles are directions not parts, just as a plate has a top and bottom.
-Charges can divide because a black and white plate can divide into black and white parts, but it can’t divide into top and bottom parts, so a magnet can’t divide into north and south parts.
-There can never be a north pole without a south pole because spin up always allows spin down.
+If quantum spin causes magnetism, its direction defines the magnet’s north and south poles, so they are directions not parts, just as a plate has a top and bottom.
+This explains why charges can divide, as a black and white plate can split into black and white parts, but a magnet can’t divide into north and south poles, any more than a plate can split into top and bottom parts.
+Thus, a north pole can’t exist without a south pole, as one spin direction always allows the opposite.

-Yet particle models postulate particles with one magnetic pole called magnetic monopoles.
-Nothing in Maxwell’s equations of magnetism prohibits them, so despite no evidence, they are argued to be possible (Rajantie, 2016).
-But if spin causes magnetism, monopoles can’t exist, so this is yet another fruitless standard model search, like that for gravitons.
+Yet physicists still postulate magnetic monopoles, particles with one magnetic pole, because Maxwell’s equations of magnetism don’t prohibit them (Rajantie, 2016), and particle theory encourages such speculations, despite no evidence.
+But if spin causes magnetism, monopoles are impossible, so this is just another fruitless search for particles, like that for gravitons.

-What then does spin do?
-By the Pauli exclusion principle, opposite-spin electrons can occupy the same point but same-spin electrons can’t.
-This is because electrons can spin into different regions of quantum space (4.7.1), so if one spins up and the other down, they don’t overlap, while same-spin electrons compete for the same space.
+What then is the effect of spin?
+The Pauli exclusion principle lets opposite-spin electrons occupy the same point but not same-spin electrons.
+Here, this is because electrons can spin in different regions of quantum space (4.7.1).
+Hence, if one spins up and the other down, they don’t overlap, but same-spin electrons compete for the same space.
 Spin lets opposite spin electrons occupy the same point but not same spin electrons.

-Opposite magnets deepen the space between them, so the network there runs faster because there is less competition for space.
+When opposite poles deepen the space between them, the network there runs faster because more space means less interference.
 Matter restarts more often where the field is faster, so the magnets move together, i.e. attract.
-But between same magnets, same-spin processes compete for the same space so the network runs slower.
-The magnets restart more often away from each other, so they move apart, i.e. repel.
-Magnets then attract or repel by biasing the speed of the quantum field between them, just as charges do but in a different way.
+But between same poles, same-spins compete for the same space, so the network runs slower, making the magnets restart more often away from each other and move apart, i.e. repel.
+Magnets then attract or repel by biasing the speed of the quantum field between them, as charges do, but based on spin not charge.

 Charge and magnetism both involve electrons, so why don’t static charges affect magnets?
 If magnetism is a spin direction, and charge is a processing remainder, these properties won’t interact.
 Spin doesn’t change charge, and charge doesn’t change spin, so they don’t affect each other.

 Why then are electrical and magnetic fields at right angles?
 Electrons as one-dimensional matter can only move as matter on one axis.
-When an electric field creates a current, electrons must align their matter axes to move in the same direction, which also aligns their spins.
-An electron that moves on its matter axis spins at right angles to that, so its magnetic and electrical effects are at right angles.
+When an electric field creates a current, electrons must align their matter axes to move the same way, which also aligns their spins.
+An electron moving on its matter axis spins at right angles to that, so magnetic and electrical effects are at right angles even though electrons cause both.

-Currents cause magnetism because aligning electrons to move in a direction also makes them spin the same way, which is magnetism.
-Electrons moving in one direction down a wire spin one way, and in the other direction spin the opposite way.
+Currents cause magnetism because aligning electrons to move in one direction also aligns their spins to cause magnetism.
+Electrons moving down a wire spin one way, and in the other direction spin the opposite way, to give an opposite magnetic effect.
 Equally, when a magnet moves, it acts to align the electron’s axes so they move as a current.

-Why then does magnetism fade faster than charge?
-Charge decreases as an inverse square because it spreads on a two-dimensional sphere surface but when spin deepens space, magnetism also spreads in a third dimension.
-The effect disappears between same poles, so magnetism fades on average more than an inverse square but less than an inverse cube.
+Spin also explains why magnetism fades faster than charge.
+Charge decreases as an inverse square because it spreads in two-dimensions, but when spin deepens space, magnetism also spreads in another dimension.
+The effect disappears between same poles, so magnetism fades on average more than an inverse square but less than an inverse cube, as observed.

 Next